Alison Phipps (sociologist)

-Alison Phipps is a British political sociologist, gender studies scholar and feminist theorist, who is a professor of sociology at Newcastle University's School of Geography, Politics and Sociology.
+Alison Phipps is a British political sociologist, gender studies scholar and feminist theorist, who is professor of political sociology and Associate Head of Social Sciences, Politics and International Relations, and Religion in York St John University's School of Humanities.
+She is also an honorary professor in York University's Centre for Women's Studies.

 Career

-Phipps was formerly director and professor of gender studies at the University of Sussex.
+Phipps was formerly professor of sociology at Newcastle University, and director and professor of gender studies at the University of Sussex.
 She was Chair of the Feminist and Women's Studies Association of the UK and Ireland from 2009 to 2012 and was one of the co-founders of Universities Against Gender-Based Violence.
 She is a Senior Fellow of the Higher Education Academy.